 Due to the variety of types of A&H policies issued and the complexity of determining the aggregate reserve for A&H policies and the A&H policy and contract claims liability, most insurers rely on actuaries or individuals with actuarial training to assist in estimating these liabilities.
 Although some insurers do not use actuaries to actually set the A&H reserves, insurers are required to annually obtain an opinion regarding the reasonableness of the established A&H reserves by a qualified actuary.
 Therefore, qualified actuaries are involved in setting and/or reviewing the A&H reserve liabilities established for virtually all insurers.

-Annuity Reserves Overview
+Annuity ReservinG AssessmentOverview

 Annuity reserves represent the liability established by the insurer to pay future policy benefits.
 While life insurance provides protection from the loss arising from dying too soon, an annuity protects against the loss from living too long.
 Theoretically, annuity reserves represent the present value of future guaranteed benefits reduced by the present value of expected future net premiums.
 An annuity can be in either an accumulation mode or a payout mode.
 Annuity policies take three forms: 1) annual premium deferred annuity; 2) single premium deferred annuity; and 3) single premium immediate annuity.
 Under an annual premium deferred annuity, annual premiums are paid during an accumulation period until such time as the policyholder (i.e., annuitant) receives income, surrenders the policy, or it terminates upon death.
 These annual premiums may be a specified amount or subject to the discretion of the owner under “flexible premium” annuities.
 Even if premiums are discontinued, the cash value of the policy will continue to accumulate until income is elected or the policy is otherwise terminated for its value.
 At income commencement, the annuitant receives the monthly income based upon cash value of the policy at that time and the annuity factor guaranteed in the policy or currently being applied, if more favorable, for the annuitant’s attained age.
 The single premium deferred annuity also accumulates until such time as the annuitant desires to take income or the policy is otherwise terminated.
 However, only a single premium is paid at the time the annuity is purchased.